kabirbaidhya/learn-python-django-web/units/python/5/functions-and-lambdas.md

 Parentheses are the must haves when it comes to functions, both during definition and invocation.
 Not all functions do have parameters.
 But when they do,  you need to invoke them with arguments inside parentheses as well.

-It should be noted that all parameters (arguments) in python are passed by reference in Python.
+It should be noted that all parameters (arguments) are passed by reference in Python.

 In python, you can call a function using positional arguments, keyword arguments or a combination of both.